Trading and engineering company focusing on process pumps

 Written by Thorbjørn Schrøder General Manger Copenhagen Pump

-Chief engineer/EBA.
+Chief Engineer/EBA.

 Pumps, pumping technology, hydraulic considerations, seawater cooler, fouling, maintenance, energy consumption.

-Based on the assignment from the Danish Technological Institute 500 MW(h) PTX plant at Siemens Germesa/ Green Hydrogen, I have investigated different technologies and challenges based on open loop and closed loop illustrated by fig1, fig2 and fig3.
+Based on the assignment from the Danish Technological Institute 500 MW(h) PTX plant at Siemens Germesa/Green Hydrogen, I have investigated different technologies and challenges based on open loop and closed loop illustrated by fig1, fig2 and fig3.

-As no other technical data was available, I have assumed 2 basic load scenarios based on 500 MWH
+Since no other technical data was available, I have assumed 2 basic load scenarios based on 500 MWH

 A)500 MWh over 24 h

-B)500 MW constant load.
+B) 500 MW constant load.

-Cooling water loss 20% of the power produced
+Cooling water loss 20% of the produced power

-South Sea delta P 12C
+Seabed delta P 12C

-Cooling water/Glycol 30% delta T 60-40C
+Cooling water/glycol 30% delta T 60-40C

 Geometric lifting height 20 m